Pat Phelan (Coronation Street): 2016–2018

-Aftermath

-3 years later in August 2021, Todd (now Gareth Pierce) finds Phelan’s ashes whilst working at George Shuttleworth’s (Tony Maudsley) funeral parlour.
+Three years later in August 2021, Todd (now Gareth Pierce) finds Phelan’s ashes whilst working at George Shuttleworth’s (Tony Maudsley) funeral parlour.
 Todd demands to know why he has the ashes.
 George explains that he tried to contact Nicola but heard nothing from her and says he hasn’t had a chance to talk to Eileen.
 Todd demands George gets rid of them.
 In an attempt to get rid of Phelan’s ashes, Todd trips and accidentally spills them on the floor just as Eileen walks in.
 Todd and George use a cover story, saying that the ashes belong to an old woman who has no family.
 Eileen decides she wants to give the woman a proper send off, still not knowing who the ashes really belong to.
 However, George feels guilty about letting Eileen scatter the ashes and tells her that they belong to Phelan before she has a chance to do so.
 This infuriates Eileen and she tells George and Todd she doesn’t want to see either of them again.
 However, Eileen soon forgives them after George scatters Phelan’s ashes in a bin on her request with George later commenting that Phelan "finally got the ending he deserves".